 NOTE: The road winding around the above-mentioned photogenic villages is good for one car only.
 I nearly had an accident with a crazy public bus that jumped out of the turn.
 The driver seemed to be annoyed that it had to slow down, while I was trying to squeeze through.
 Therefore, take it slowly, because the public bus is always in a rush.

-Soon after Our Lady of Angles church, you will reach Lepetane fishing village- it is also a home for a small harbor from where ferries are transporting cars and passengers between two sides of the bay.
+Soon after Our Lady of Angles church, you will reach Lepetane fishing village- it is also home to a small harbor from where ferries are transporting cars and passengers between two sides of the bay.
 For only 4.5 EUR per car and FREE for pedestrians, Lepetane-Kamenari ferry will bring you to the other side of the bay in under 10 minutes.
-The ferries waiting time is no longer than 15 min.
+The ferry waiting time is no longer than 15 min.
 This way you will save a good hour of driving around Boka Kotorska.
 It seems like there were 6 ferries operating between the two shores making the crossing very fast, smooth, and scenic.

 Therefore, I continued driving and enjoying the passing views of the towering mountain peaks of Kotor Bay.
 On this route, you will pass a number of other small fishing villages, where you can stop and explore at your own pace.
 The more known one, aside from Perast, is probably Risan which is mostly famous for its Roman Floor Mosaics.